herbstoner0-RonArq/herbstoner0-RonArq.Github.io/README.md

 **Here's my game:**
 My game is a platformer game, it's one of my few games i did(it was for our project lol).
-The game is about a Cucumber named coco and he Jumps lol, collect coins and avoid the enemy, Thats pretty much it
+The game is about a Cucumber named coco and he Jumps lol.
+You collect coins and avoid the enemy,
+Thats pretty much it

 🔗 **Check it out here!:** https://ronarcqx.itch.io/cocober